-Figure 4.2.
-Hardware-Integrated Simulators
+Figure 4.2: Hardware-integrated simulators

-Full-scale Simulators: These advanced and highly immersive training systems replicate the entire drone cockpit.
+bepublished Full-scale simulators: These advanced and highly immersive training systems replicate the entire drone cockpit.
 They consist of a physical mock-up of the drone's cockpit including a seat, control panels, and displays.
 Full-scale simulators provide a highly realistic training environment often used for professional and commercial drone pilot training.
 They offer a comprehensive experience with accurate flight dynamics, instrument displays, and realistic control systems.

-Virtual Reality (VR) Simulators: These simulators use VR technology to create an interestive and interactive training experience.
+Virtual Reality (VR) simulators: These simulators use VR technology to create an immersive and interactive training experience.
 Pilots wear a VR headset that places them in a virtual environment where they can see the drone's perspective and control it using VR controllers or specialised flight control interfaces.
-VR simulators provide a highly immersive and realistic experience, allowing pilots to practice flying and manoeuvring in a three-dimensional virtual world.
+VR simulators provide a highly immersive and realistic experience, allowing pilots to practice flying and manoeuvring in a three-dimensional virtual world (Figure 4.3).

-Figure 4.3: Virtual Reality Simulator
+Figure 4.3: Virtual reality simulator